TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 24/Matthew 24.23.md

 ---

-Then if any man shall say unto you, Lo, here is the Christ, or, Here; believe [it] not.
+"Then if any man tells you, 'Behold, here is the Christ,' or, 'There,' don't believe it.